 My new favorite fabric combination to use is outdoor fabric with an oilcloth lining.
 These materials shouldn’t be machine washed, but the outdoor fabric is water and stain resistant and the oilcloth is waterproof and easily wipes clean.

 Want to get the printable PDF instructions?
 Sign up to our mailing list to download the PDF.
 Sign Up Here!

 Update: I’ve been using these bags for groceries and LOVE the outdoor fabric with oilcloth lining bag!
 It stands up on it’s own because the oilcloth is stiff, which is helpful when loading it up.
 When milk leaked, it was easy to wipe clean.
 The size is great and I’ve been filling it it up with heavy stuff with no problems.
 Plus, it just looks great!
 (See it in the photos at the bottom of the page.)

 Always pre-wash your fabric if you plan on washing your tote bag in the future.

-Measure and cut 2 pieces of the outer fabric that are 21 inches wide and 20 inches long.
+Measure and cut 2 pieces of the outer fabric that are 21″ wide and 20″ long.

 The finished size of this bag will be 15″ tall, 13″ wide, and 7″ deep.
 You can make it larger or smaller if you want.

-This other bag is made with canvas, a printed quilting cotton, and cotton webbing.
-This one is 12 by 10 by 6 inches.
-Cut 17 inch squares to make this size.
+I made another smaller bag with canvas, a printed quilting cotton, and cotton webbing.
+This one is 12″ by 10″ by 6″.
+Cut 17″ squares to make this size.

 You can use either the outer fabric or webbing for the handles.
-If you’re using the fabric, cut two pieces that are 5 by 22 inches.
-If you’re using webbing, cut two 22 inch pieces.
+If you’re using the fabric, cut two pieces that are 5″ by 22″.
+If you’re using webbing, cut two 22″ pieces.